Funding Specialist Housing: SEN, Supported Living & Care Homes

 Specialist accommodation is in short supply in the UK:

-- Increasing SEN demand across local authorities
+- Increasing SEN demand across local authorities, with local authorities commissioning SEN accommodation to meet rising needs

-- An ageing population requiring residential care
+- An ageing population requiring residential care, which continues to drive demand for care homes across the UK

 As a result, specialist housing offers developers: